Pohang Gyeongsangbuk Do, South Korea Travel Guide

 While mainly a a port for fishing today, its history during the colonial period reflects its past strategic and economic importance, giving insight into regional industrial and maritime development.

-While an iconic landmark for its sunrises, the "Hands of Harmony" sculpture and the square itself also serve as a symbolic memorial for new beginnings and national unity, especially during the traditional annual New Year's Day festival.
+While an iconic landmark for its sunrises, the "Hands of Harmony" sculpture and the square itself also serve as a symbolic memorial for first-time beginnings and national unity, especially during the traditional annual New Year's Day festival.

 Within the POSCO complex, various statues and memorials commemorate the visionaries and workers who built the steel company, symbolizing the nation's industrial spirit and hard-won economic progress.